viur-framework/viur-docs/source/intro.rst

 ViUR introduces some special terminology also used in this documentation.

 - **Application**

   A core set of functionality of the server, defining semantic relations between different entries of a module.
 An application is always the base class used for a *module*.

 - **Module**

   A set of functionality usually built on top of an application.

-  ViUR ships some predefined modules (like an user-module) and developers are encouraged to build custom modules for their particular projects.
+  ViUR ships some predefined modules (like a user-module) and developers are encouraged to build custom modules for their particular projects.

 - **Renderer**

   The final element in the output pipe.
-The renderer receives the data which should be rendered in the current request and wraps it into the desired output format (like HTML, JSON, XML and other.)
+The renderer receives the data which should be rendered in the current request and wraps it into the desired output format (HTML, JSON, XML and other).

 - **Kind**

   A *kind* roughly equals to the term of a table in SQL, or a collection in mongoDB.

   A kind is the name of an information group the AppEngine stores data in.